briandconnelly/growthcurve/README.md

 </tbody>
 </table>

-In this experiment, [Luis Zaman](http://luis.labfab.cc) measured the growth of two strains of *E. coli* both with and without phage.
+In this experiment, [Luis Zaman](http://luis.labfab.cc) compared the growth of two strains of *E. coli* both with and without phage.
 Replicate populations were grown in the wells of a microtiter plate, and absorbance was measured every three minutes.